-Based on current activity, approximately 47% of all new entrant audits completed in Illinois result in a non-audit resolution.
-Illinois has hired 9 new officers who will be primarily dedicated to New Entrant activity during 2019 (8 are currently certified and another will be certified during this FY).
+Based on current activity, approximately 37.5% of all new entrant audits completed in Illinois result in a non-audit resolution.

 Illinois continues to experience an increase in new entrant overdue carriers.
-Of those that are 90 days or more overdue, approximately 24% (14 out of 58 that are >90 days overdue were identified as potential Chameleon Carriers and we are in consultation with the Illinois Division Office on them).
+Of those that are 90 days or more overdue, approximately 39.5% (17 out of 43 that are >90 days overdue were identified as potential Chameleon Carriers and Illinois has either 1) In consultation with the Illinois Division Office, 2) submitted and RCO to the Illinois Division Office for review, or 3) have obtained a signed RCO and have submitted for processing.
+Additionally Illinois is awaiting Midwest Service Center action on 2 of the overdues that are more that 90 days overdue.

-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-Illinois will conduct 1,500 New Entrant Safety Audits within the required deadline with approximately 75% of these audits being conducted offsite via the New Entrant offsite system or at a central location, by appointment and the other 25% at the carrier's place of business (unless these onsites are part of a group audit).
-Illinois plans to conduct 4 group audits targeting 1 every quarter at specific times and locations through the state coordinated by a supervisor.
+Illinois will conduct 1,650 New Entrant Safety Audits within the required deadline with approximately 80% of these audits being conducted offsite via the New Entrant offsite system or at a central location, by appointment and the other 20% at the carrier's place of business (unless these onsites are part of a group audit).
+Illinois plans to conduct 2 group audits targeting 1 every other quarter at specific times and locations through the state coordinated by a supervisor.
 Illinois will conduct group audits in accordance with the Illinois Division Office guidance of excluding HHG, Hazmat and Passenger carriers.

-With the assistance of the 8 new MCSAP Officers hired and an additional officer that will be certified during this year, Illinois anticipates the backlog will be eliminated of those carriers that a Safety Audit can be completed on.
 Illinois will continue to focus on conducting New Entrant Group Audits (both onsite and offsite eligible carriers) focusing first on those carriers overdue or due within 30 days to help eliminate and prevent future backlogs.